James White (sculptor)

 James White (2 December 1861 – 14 July 1918) was an Australian sculptor, winner of the Wynne Prize in 1902.

 Early life

 White was born in Liverpool, Lancashire, England, the son of Robert White, journeyman shipwright, and his wife Janet, née Dunn.
 White was apprenticed to a plasterer and studied modelling at South Kensington.
 White made anatomical models for hospitals in London.

 Australian period

-White came to Sydney around 1884 and worked for Achille Simonetti on the monument to Governor Arthur Phillip in Sydney Botanical Gardens.
+White came to Sydney around 1884 and worked for Achille Simonetti on the monument to Governor Arthur Phillip in the Royal Botanic Garden there.
 White won the Wynne Prize for the group 'In Defence of the Flag' at Sydney in 1902.

 Despite a long list of commissions, White was by no means a distinguished sculptor.
 White came to Australia when there were few sculptors there of ability, and it must be presumed that his sketch models were better than his finished works, as in later years he more than once obtained important commissions in competition with better men.